WCS Assessment Information

 Most standardized tests fall into one of two categories: norm-referenced or criterion-referenced.
 Norm-referenced tests are designed to compare an individual’s achievement to that of a group of peers, often in terms of a percentile.
 Criterion-referenced tests are designed to compare an individual’s achievement to a standard or benchmark, often in terms of a scale score.

-When people hear the term “assessment”, they often think about big end-of-year tests that usually have high stakes attached to them.
+When people hear the term “assessment”, they often think about high stakes end-of-year tests.
 While those assessments still exist, educators use a wide spectrum of assessments to measure student progress and mastery.
 At one end of the spectrum are those high stakes tests, but at the other end are simple “checks for understanding” teachers use to constantly gauge where students are.
-Most of the assessments along this spectrum can be used formatively or summatively.
+Most of the assessments along this spectrum can be used through formative or summative assessments.

 Formative assessments are those used to gather information about where students are along their individual learning process.
 These assessments provide feedback while the learning is taking place, affording teachers the opportunity to adjust and individualize instruction prior to summative testing.